 The Galaxy M10 facia includes a 6.2-inch Infinity-V TFT LCD panel.
 On the sides and top the M10 display has extremely narrow bezels which seem slimmer than what you’d see on its direct competitors – Redmi 6A and Realme C1.

 As per Samsung, the Galaxy M10 has about 90 percent screen to body ratio which is certainly great considering its affordable price.
-Having said that, there is healthy lip at the bottom.
+Having said that, there is a healthy lip at the bottom.

 While the front is dominated by a display, the rear panel of the Galaxy M10 is made of hard glossy polycarbonate which feels a bit tacky.
 Besides, the rear panel registers finger imprints easily and requires constant wiping.
 The volume rocker and power key are ergonomically placed on the right edge and both offer good tactile feedback which is something one can’t say for many phones in this segment.
 The dual sim and dedicated microSD card tray find a place on the left edge.
 The M20’s trimmed down sibling has to make do with a regular micro USB port at the bottom.

-Also Read: Samsung Galaxy M20 Review – The heat is on!
+Also Read: Samsung Galaxy M20 Review

 The Galaxy M10’s Dragon Trail Asahi Glass Pro screen protector isn’t really that effective against scratches.
 We also tested its build quality by applying pressure in the middle using our fingers, and it manages to hold its shape well, which is to say there was no creaking and flexing.
 All in all, the Galaxy M10 aesthetics and build quality do justice to the price tag.